mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

     }
 }
 ```
-because we want our `Subscriber` talk to only one `Publisher` -
+* because we want our `Subscriber` talk to only one `Publisher` -
 `Subscription` represents a link between single `Subscriber` and single
 `Publisher` so you have to cancel the incoming one (if we already have
-one, we don't accept any furthers).
+one, we don't accept any furthers)
+    * think about subscriber as a radio receiver, subscriptions as radio waves, and publisher as radio station

 * the actual goal of having them included in the JDK is to provide something called a Service Provider Interface
 (or SPI) layer